AdalbertoLacruz/less_dart/README.md

 - other_flags - Let add other flags such as (-line-numbers=comments, ...) in the lessc command line.

+## How to use in other programs

+- import 'package:less_dart/less.dart';
+- create the Less class: Less less = new Less();
+- call transform future.

+See a example in: test/simply_test.dart

 ## Known issues

 - Sources from lessc 1.7.5.